-12.4.1 Deferral policy for private purpose-built rentals
+12.4.1 Deferral policy for purpose-built high density rental buildings

-Currently, the Region does not have a formal policy to allow the deferral of development charges for private purpose-built rentals.
+Currently, the Region does not have a formal policy to allow the deferral of development charges for purpose-built rhigh density rental buildings.
 However, policies do exist for the deferral of development charges for high-rise condominiums, offices and retail developments.